Introduction: Conversation is hard to come by these days

 If screens mediate the language we use daily, if they offer only limited means of expression, if we only ever string out a few words at a time sprinkled with emojis, then our inner mental worlds will degrade.
 Our imagination will suffer.
 Our ability to pay attention will atrophy.

 Books won't be read.
 Romance will wither.
 Empathy will be frozen out.
 Emotions will be anesthetized through vicarious experience mediated by screens.
-The life of the always-online person is a sleepwalker's, lived in a daze and an ever-present haze.
+The life of the always-online person is that of the sleepwalker, living in a daze and an ever-present haze.

 Rich and varied expression takes practice.
 The spectacle is the enemy of a free-thinking and expressive human being.
 Our best tool for conveying our thoughts is speech expressed in extended conversations.